 Some pillows – like shredded memory foam pillows – may need an extra spin to get rid of excess water and a little extra time in the dryer in order to ensure it’s completely dry.

 For non-washable pillows, vacuum them or throw them in the dryer on “air only” setting for 15-20 minutes.
 Spot clean stains with a cloth that’s been lightly moistened with mild soap and water.

 The bottom line.

-To ensure a good night’s sleep and proper head and neck support, keep an eye on how long you’ve had your pillow.
+To ensure a good night’s sleep and proper head and neck support, people should keep an eye on how long they’ve had their pillow.
 After two years, consider replacing it – there are so many innovative pillows out there to choose from.

-In the meantime, you can help keep your pillow in good shape by cleaning it regularly (if possible) and being aware of any neck discomfort or stiffness that may indicate that the pillow is no longer supporting you correctly.
+In the meantime, people can help keep their pillow in good shape by cleaning it regularly (if possible) and being aware of any neck discomfort or stiffness that may indicate that the pillow is no longer supporting people correctly.